The Animus curriculum has been developed with the following principles in mind:

 Cognition is how we gather information from the world around us and how we convert this into information to use.
-Animus students still learn in a sensory way using their senses to explore and make sense of different environments and so all areas of learning are linked to Sensory cognition.
+Animus students still learn in a sensory way using their senses to explore and make sense of different environments and so all areas of learning are linked to Cognitive Development.
 They need to experience an activity with frequent repetition over long periods of time.
-A sample of the skills that individuals will be developing that are appropriate to the learning in Animus are rooting, grasping, mouthing, visual inspection, shaking, examining, showing and naming.
+A sample of the skills that individuals will be developing that are appropriate to the learning in Animus are rooting, grasping, mouthing, visual inspection, grouping, routines.

 Independence is what we want our learners to achieve.
 Along with independence comes a sense of achievement which empowers our learners and raises their self-esteem.
 These include making a choice and personal care (eating, drinking, toileting, getting dressed and undressed, washing.)
 They will require in all areas of their learning adult support and it is important that this support encourages independent development and reduces the risk of learned helplessness.

 The physical needs of the students are central to their lives and are integrated into a holistic curriculum and for many of our students they will take up a large proportion of the school day.
 The main reasons for including physical movement into the curriculum should be to: